aruljohn/tweet-internet-speed/README.md

 6. Edit `internetspeed.py` and replace the four values (**consumer_key**, **consumer_secret**, **access_token**, **access_token_secret**) with the values in the Twitter application you just created.
 Also, replace the **script_path** value with the full path to the `speedtest.py` script.

+7. You may or may not have the Python modules `requests` and `tweepy'.
+Let's install them.

+    `pip install requests`
+    `pip install tweepy`

-6. Run the script:
+7. Run the script:

     `python /usr/local/bin/internetspeed.py`

-7. To set a cronjob to run this script and tweet your Internet speed every 3 hours, you can use this line:
+8. To set a cronjob to run this script and tweet your Internet speed every 3 hours, you can use this line:

 ```
 # Run every 3 hours